eliona-smart-building-assistant/ews-app/README.md

 - `Status`: Device status information, like battery level.
 - `Input`: Current values reported by sensors.
 - `Output`: Values that are to be passed back to the provider.
+- `Property`: Special properties, like if the asset is bookable.

 ### Continuous asset creation ###

-Assets for all devices connected to the Template account are created automatically when the configuration is added.
+Assets for all resources connected to the configured room list are created automatically when the configuration is added.

-To select which assets to create, a filter could be specified in config.
-The schema of the filter is defined in the `openapi.yaml` file.
+To select which assets to create, configure members of the specified room list in Exchange administration.

-Possible filter parameters are defined in the structs in `broker.go` and marked with `eliona:"attribute_name,filterable"` field tag.

 To avoid conflicts, the Global Asset Identifier is a manufacturer's ID prefixed with asset type name as a namespace.

+**Only assets created using CAC will be synchronized with EWS**

 ### Dashboard ###